Why Walmart Makes Product Images Look Blurry? Understanding Walmart’s Compression System

 Walmart’s frontend does not display your original file at native resolution.
 Instead, Walmart generates multiple derivative versions of each photo for different placements across the site:

-• Even smaller versions for mobile and search results
+• Even smaller versions for mobile views and search results

 2. Walmart Recompresses All Uploaded Images

-Even if you upload a perfectly optimized JPEG or PNG, Walmart will recompress the file to reduce bandwidth across its platform.
+Even if you upload a carefully optimized JPEG or PNG, Walmart does not serve your original file directly to shoppers.

 This recompression typically includes: